electrode-io/electrode-native/docs/cli/create-container.md

     For example `--extra cauldron://config/container/container-config.json`
     In that case, the configuration will be read from the file stored in Cauldron.
     For this way to work, the file must exist in Cauldron (you can add a file to the cauldron by using the [ern cauldron add file] command).
+    Find more information on [configuring via cauldron]
+- Optional hooks to run an arbitary script before or after js bundling is possible.
+  - If a script is defined as a `preBundle` hook, it will be executed after the composite generation, prior to running metro bundler, from the directory containing the generated composite project.
+    - **As a json string**
+      `--extra '{"containerGenerator": {"hooks": {"preBundle": "/workspace/ern/picking-miniapp/script/pre-script.sh"}}}'`
+    - **As a file path**
+      `--extra <path>/container-config.json`
+    - **As a Cauldron file path**
+      `--extra cauldron://config/config.json`
+  - If a script is defined as a `postBundle` hook, it will be executed just after metro bundler has been run, from the directory containing the bundle.
+    - **As a json string**
+      `--extra '{"containerGenerator": {"hooks": {"postBundle": "/workspace/ern/picking-miniapp/script/post-script.sh"}}}'`
+    - **As a file path**
+      `--extra <path>/container-config.json`
+    - **As a Cauldron file path**
+      `--extra cauldron://config/config.json`

+Program to use to run the script should be indicated using [shebang pattern][1] in the script itself as first line.

 `--skipInstall`